 Audiobooks are an increasingly popular form of entertainment.
 The convenience factor of smartphones has led to an industry boom.
-The Association of American Publishers reported a 38.1% increase in audiobook downloads in 2015…and that’s creating a demand for freelance narrators.
+The Association of American Publishers reported a 146% increase in audiobook downloads in the five-year period from 2013-2017.
+In 2020, Deloitte predicts that the global audiobook market will grow by 25%…and that trend is creating a demand for freelance narrators.

 Narration is a job that anyone can do, regardless of age or experience.
 Whether you’re just looking to make some extra money or fund a life of travel, freelance narration might be the income for you.
 It’s flexible, portable, and, above all, fun.

-Meghan Crawford who is a freelance audiobook narrator explains “My typical ‘work day’ consists of two to four hours of recording during late morning and early afternoon.
+Meghan Crawford, who is a freelance audiobook narrator, explains “My typical ‘work day’ consists of two to four hours of recording during late morning and early afternoon.
 I started being my own boss last September.
-In that time, I have more than doubled what I made at my previous.
-Even as a new narrator, you can expect to earn an average of $100 per finished hour—more if your contract is with a larger publisher.
+In that time, I have more than doubled what I made at my previous job.
+Even as a new narrator, you can expect to earn an average of $100 per finished hour—more if your contract is with a larger publisher.”

 5. Sell Your Photos